awsdocs/amazon-efs-user-guide/doc_source/API_CreateFileSystem.md

  The idempotent operation allows you to retry a `CreateFileSystem` call without risk of creating an extra file system\.
 This can happen when an initial call fails in a way that leaves it uncertain whether or not a file system was actually created\.
 An example might be that a transport level timeout occurred or your connection was reset\.
 As long as you use the same creation token, if the initial call had succeeded in creating a file system, the client can learn of its existence from the `FileSystemAlreadyExists` error\.

+For more information, see [Creating a file system](https://docs.aws.amazon.com/efs/latest/ug/creating-using-create-fs.html#creating-using-create-fs-part1) in the *Amazon EFS User Guide*\.

 **Note**
 The `CreateFileSystem` call returns while the file system's lifecycle state is still `creating`\.
 You can check the file system creation status by calling the [DescribeFileSystems](API_DescribeFileSystems.md) operation, which among other things returns the file system state\.

-This operation also takes an optional `PerformanceMode` parameter that you choose for your file system\.
+This operation accepts an optional `PerformanceMode` parameter that you choose for your file system\.
 We recommend `generalPurpose` performance mode for most file systems\.
 File systems using the `maxIO` performance mode can scale to higher levels of aggregate throughput and operations per second with a tradeoff of slightly higher latencies for most file operations\.
 The performance mode can't be changed after the file system has been created\.
-For more information, see [Amazon EFS: Performance Modes](https://docs.aws.amazon.com/efs/latest/ug/performance.html#performancemodes.html)\.
+For more information, see [Amazon EFS performance modes](https://docs.aws.amazon.com/efs/latest/ug/performance.html#performancemodes.html)\.

+You can set the throughput mode for the file system using the `ThroughputMode` parameter\.

 After the file system is fully created, Amazon EFS sets its lifecycle state to `available`, at which point you can create one or more mount targets for the file system in your VPC\.
 For more information, see [CreateMountTarget](API_CreateMountTarget.md)\.
 You mount your Amazon EFS file system on an EC2 instances in your VPC by using the mount target\.
 For more information, see [Amazon EFS: How it Works](https://docs.aws.amazon.com/efs/latest/ug/how-it-works.html)\.